Full of hazelnut and chocolate, this Babka recipe by blogger Lion's Bread is a delicious sweet bread that can be enjoyed all year long.

 Make the filling by combining the chopped chocolate and the butter in a heatproof bowl.
 Gently melt the chocolate by heating in the microwave in 10-second intervals, stirring in between.
-When the chocolate and butter have melted, add the cocoa powder, Domino® Confectioners Sugar, and salt.
+When the chocolate and butter have melted, add the cocoa powder, Domino® Powdered Sugar, and salt.
 Whisk well to combine, it should be slightly thick, and will be pasty when cooled.

 Line two 9”x5” loaf pans with parchment paper, and spray with nonstick cooking spray.
 Set aside.

 Dump the dough out onto a well floured work surface.
 Divide the chilled dough in half.

 Roll out one piece of dough into a large rectangle, about 14”x8”.
 Spread half of the filling onto the whole surface of the dough.
 With the long edge facing you, roll the dough up tightly into a log, and rest it seam-side down.
 Use a sharp chef’s knife to slice the log right down the middle, lengthwise.
 Twist the two halves around each other, trying to keep the cut sides facing out, to show off the layers.
 Pinch the ends.

 Place the loaf into the prepared pan and cover with plastic wrap.
 Repeat with the remaining half of dough.